Officer-Erik-1K-88/dartora/README.md

 # Dartora

-This is a package that was built to put multiple functionalities in one place.

-A large, batteries‑included utility package for Dart.
+A, batteries‑included utility package, that was built for Dart.
 It provides:

 - **Collections**: ordered maps, multi‑view/large lists, rich iteration utilities.
 - **Search**: a lightweight query engine with tags, required/forbidden terms, wildcards, and scoring.